phaserjs/phaser/README.md

 * The width and height values passed to the Game constructor are now passed through Math.floor first.
 This ensures you can never create a game width non-integer dimensions, which has all kinds of implications - from browser performance to breaking things like TileSprite rendering (#2262)
 * Tilemap.getObjectIndex has been removed as it didn't work correctly in most cases, and it's easier to just scan the Tilemap.objects object directly anyway (#2242)
 * GameObject.revive will now set the health amount to 100 instead of 1, bringing it in-line with the `maxHealth` default value.
+* Moved the Sound.disconnect after the Sound.stop call in Web Audio (#2280)

 ### Bug Fixes